mckennaduvall/project-2/README.md

 # project_2

+University of Irvine Project 2

-analyzing precipitation in the US
+Analyzing precipitation in the United States and correlations with weather patterns.